hectorhcuevas/hectorhcuevas.github.io/_posts/2018-1-22-Project-Luther.md

 ## A Global Snapshot

-&nbsp;&nbsp;&nbsp;Figure 1 below gives us a general idea of where obesity is most prevalent.
+&nbsp;&nbsp;&nbsp;*Figure 1* below gives us a general idea of where obesity is most prevalent.
 For the purposes of this analysis, we will refer to Arab States, which is inclusive of Middle East and North African states.
 In regards to the Oceania region which is also included in the analysis, we mean the small pacific islands excluding New Zealand and Australia

 ![Figure 1](/images/Global_Map.png)